The 3 Biggest Challenges in Retail Lease Administration from Insights 2019

 For some retailers, it means expanding their online presence, while also right-sizing and getting the most out of their current locations.
 For others, it means that online-only retailers may seek brick-and-mortar store placement to better compete with existing concepts and give their customers a place to interact with their merchandise and services.

 Going even further, some retailers are experimenting with miniature, in-store concepts by leasing small areas of large footprint stores to give consumers a place to interact with their products.
-According to a consumer survey from Retail Dive, 55% of shoppers visit a retail store before purchasing online, and only 10% of US consumer spending is done online, cited by the US Census Bureau.3
+According to a consumer survey from Retail Dive, "Why many shoppers go to stores before buying online", 55% of shoppers visit a retail store before purchasing online, and only 10% of US consumer spending is done online, cited by the US Census Bureau.

 All of these different methods for introducing new store concepts and adapting to consumer trends brings unique needs from the retailers we serve with subleasing and dynamic leasing.
 Lucernex’s subleasing and dynamic leasing capabilities make this process easier to not only implement, but also pull relevant data to evaluate whether a sublease contract is what makes the most sense for the retailer and their potential lessees.